 Use a Fast & Reliable Theme

 Your WooCommerce theme can also have a big impact on your store’s performance.
-A good WooCommerce theme will be fast loading, responsive, and easy to navigate.
+A good WooCommerce theme like Shopay wooCommerce WordPress theme will be fast loading, responsive, and easy to navigate.
 It should also be compatible with the latest versions of WordPress and WooCommerce.

 Research shows that over 53% of visitors wait for no more than three seconds for a page to load before they give up and move on.
 Therefore, if your WooCommerce store is slow loading, you could be losing out on potential sales.